Best Resene Interior Colours: Room-by-Room Guide

 Resene Quarter Haystack

-- More personality than white without dominating the space
+• More personality than white without taking over the room

-- Works beautifully with timber floors common in Wellington villas
+• Works well with the timber floors you find in Wellington villas

 Resene Sea Fog (feature wall)

-- Adds sophisticated colour without commitment to a full repaint
+• Adds colour without committing to a full repaint

 Finish Recommendation

-Resene SpaceCote Low Sheen — Washable, durable, and the right sheen level for living areas.
-Not so flat that marks won't wipe off, not so shiny that it looks commercial.
-This is the right product for the job.
+Resene SpaceCote Low Sheen.
+Washable, durable, and the right sheen for living areas.
+Not so flat that marks won't wipe off, not so shiny that it looks like an office.
+It's the right product for the job.

 Avoid in Living Rooms

-- Very dark colours on all four walls (make spaces feel smaller and compress overhead)
+• Very dark colours on all four walls.
+They make the room feel smaller and press down from above.

 Bedrooms